-A study has been held with local communities in southern Albania about the use of poison baits.
-In the country, the research included 100 respondents to the survey questionnaires, which consisted from livestock/ cattle breeders, agricultural production farmers, rangers, veterinarians, and policemen in hotspot areas of poisoning.
+A study has been held with local communities in southern Albania about policemen in hotspot areas of poisoning.
 The results of this study show that the major people mostly resort to poisoning to resolve conflicts with wildlife, most often predators such as foxes, wolves, and bears in order to reduce the damages that these animals may inflict upon livestock and other agricultural practices.
-The respondents' knowledge related to the causes of vulture poisoning is limited and unclear, as the majority identify poison baits intended for other animals (29%) and consumption of poisoned animals (18%) as the key causes of vulture poisoning, which implies accidental poisoning, at the same time close to 50% of respondents believe that wildlife poisoning mostly occurs intentionally, with illegal poisons from the black market (36%) or by abuse of legal poisoning substances such as pesticides, insecticides, etc. Further activities aimed at increasing local community awareness about illegal wildlife poisoning will be carried out.
-An education and awareness campaign with a focus on alternative methods for solving human-wildlife conflicts will be implemented throughout the Balkan Detox project.
+The respondents' knowledge related to the causes of vulture poisoning is limited and unclear, as the majority identify 50% of respondents believe that wildlife poisoning mostly occurs intentionally, with illegal poisons from the black market (36%) or by abuse of legal poisoning substances such as increasing local community awareness about illegal wildlife poisoning will be carried out.
+An education and awareness campaign with a focus on alternative methods for solving human-wildlife conflicts will be implemented throughout the